 In September of this year, Pierce County received one of 9 nationwide grants to fight elder abuse.
 The Department of Justice awarded the county $370,985 to address this pressing issue.
 The money means more resources to help the elderly through local law enforcement, victims organizations, and a newly-formed community response team.
 Since receiving the grant, Pierce County Prosecutor Mark Lindquist has seen an uptick in cases being prosecuted.

 It’s important to speak up if you suspect elder abuse is happening.
 Remember, the elderly person may not be in a position to speak up for themselves.

 To make a report, you can call Adult Protective Services at 800.363.4276 (END-HARM).
 Another option is to call your local non-emergency police line.
 (Here in Pierce County, that number is 253.798.4721.)
 Of course, if abuse is in-progress, call 911.

 Depending on the situation, you may also have grounds to bring a civil lawsuit.
-For instance, you might be able to pursue a medical malpractice or wrongful death lawsuit.
+For instance, you might be able to pursue a nursing home negligence or wrongful death lawsuit.
 Our attorneys at Ladenburg Law can speak with you at no cost to help determine if legal action can be taken in your situation.
 Give us a call at 253.272.5226 to schedule an appointment.

 For more information on identifying elder abuse and how to report it, please visit the State of Washington Adult Protective Services website.